gardener/gardener/docs/concepts/resource-manager.md

 If a ManagedResource is annotated with `resources.gardener.cloud/ignore=true` then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
 However, when the ManagedResource itself is deleted (for example when a shoot is deleted) then the annotation is not respected and all resources will be deleted as usual.
 This feature can be helpful to temporarily patch/change resources managed as part of such ManagedResource.
+Condition checks will be skipped for such ManagedResources.

 #### Modes